ramininaieni/peltier_chip_model/README.md

 <h3>Running Code</h3>
 In your conda environment, run <code>jupyter-notebook</code> and navigate to the <code>peltier_chip_model.ipynb</code> file.
 Follow the instructions on the page and click each code block and hold the <code>shift</code> key and then hit the <code>enter</code> key to run each block.
 This should convert the number in the top left of each code block into an asterisk.
 Wait until the asterisk converts back to a number, indicating that the block is done running, until running another block.
 All blocks should be run in order, top down.
 <h2>Power of Model</h2>
-Here are some graphs depicting how well my model predicted the behavior of some of <a href = "https://tetech.com/peltier-thermoelectric-cooler-modules/standard/" target = "_blank">TE Tech's Peltier Chips</a>
+Here are some graphs depicting how well my model predicted the behavior of some of <a href = "https://tetech.com/peltier-thermoelectric-cooler-modules/standard/">TE Tech's Peltier Chips</a>
 <h4>HP-127-1.0-1.3-71 Thermoelectric Module</h4>
 <img src = "https://github.com/ramininaieni/peltier_chip_model/blob/main/Media/cop_first_chip.png">
 <img src = "https://github.com/ramininaieni/peltier_chip_model/blob/main/Media/currents_first_chip.png">